jitsucom/jddl/README.md

 ## Limitations

-* jDDL doesn't support sync of indeces
+* jDDL doesn't support sync of indexes
 * jDDL doesn't support the change of types.
 If column kept the name but type has changed.

 ## Advanced Features